 What should we do instead, to serve Gypsy, Roma, and Traveller people?

-Myth 3: “It’s not really racism”, is it?
+Myth 3: “It’s not racism”, is it?

 What should we do instead, to serve Gypsy Roma, and Traveller people?

-What this looks like in your context will be subjective but any existing initiative focused on anti-Racism and Racial equity already might be a good starting point for inclusion!
-Are your existing ERGs empowered to take a broad, intersectional and inclusive approach to anti-racism and Racial equity?
-If you have anti-racism efforts in focus areas, in the land of policy and process, you might seek consultation from Gypsy, Roma, and Traveller people on how to ensure they are included and indexed for within these initiatives.
+What this looks like in your context will be subjective but any existing initiative focused on anti-racism and Racial equity already might be a good starting point for inclusion!
+Are your existing ERGs empowered to take a broad, intersectional, and inclusive approach to anti-racism and Racial equity?
+If you have anti-racism efforts in focus areas, in the land of policy and process, you might seek consultation from Gypsy, Roma, and Traveller people on how to ensure they are included and indexed within these initiatives.